Jan Kasprowicz: Biography

 Nature gifted Kasprowicz with good health and a strong constitution.
 Stanisław Lem wrote of him: "He had in his bearing the originality of a gypsy and the hustle of a journalist, which, over time, allowed him to earn the money he needed, gave him the good humour of a friend, and - even then - a professorial gravity."
 He was - with a notable group of friends - a frequent guest at the pubs and wineries of Lwów, especially the famous winery and wine bar of Stadtmueller still present at the market, number 34.

 His first marriage — to Teodozja Szymańska in 1886 — dissolved after a few months.
 In 1893 he married Jadwiga Gąsowska.
 In 1899 she dramatically left him and their daughters for the writer Stanisław Przybyszewski.
 In 1911, he was married again, this time to the much younger Maria Bunin, a Russian girl whom he met on a train from Rome to Naples while on one of his artistic travels.
 She was the daughter of the Tsarist general, Victor Bunin.

 In 1921-22 he was rector of Lwów University.

 In the last twenty years of his life, Kasprowicz more and more frequently visited the Tatra Mountains.
 In 1923 he permanently settled in the villa, "Harenda", between Poronin and Zakopane, where he died on 1 August 1926.

+Reception

+Kasprowicz's work has been compared to Arthur Rimbaud and Percy Bysshe Shelley.
+In his Diary, Witold Gombrowicz characterized Kasprowicz as follows: "wholemeal bread, a pigeon's soul, a sincere singer...
+But also: a peasant-traitor, a false peasant, an unnatural nature, a manufactured simplicity.
+Kasprowicz, having left the peasant and transformed himself into an intellectual, nevertheless wanted to remain a peasant - as an intellectual".